-Well, one theory is that when you are born with a certain tendency, you tend to seek out experiences that push you further along our natural tendency.
+Well, one theory is that when you are born with a certain tendency, you tend to seek out experiences that push you further along your natural tendency.

 Risks & Opportunities of Nurture

-The risk if they grow up in bad neighborhood is that they are more likely to end up in gangs of crime.
+The risk if they grow up in a bad neighborhood is that they are more likely to end up in gang crime.

-If they grow up in good families that channel them, say the author, they are more likely to become driven overachiever (the Opra and Richard Branson).
+If they grow up in good families that channel them, say the author, they are more likely to become driven overachievers (Oprah and Richard Branson).

-The risk for the introvert children is that they have too little experiences and grow up too afraid.
+The risk for introvert children is that they have too little experience and grow up too afraid.

-The upshot is that introvert kids also enjoy a bigger boost from stable hone environments and good parenting.
+The upshot is that introverted kids also enjoy a bigger boost from stable home environments and good parenting.
 If they get such positive nurturing, they tend to have fewer emotional problems and more social skills.

 Introverts Learn Better Than Extroverts

-A study shows that introverts tend to make less mistakes because they are less impulsive and think more.
+A study shows that introverts tend to make fewer mistakes because they are less impulsive and think more.